 Parry is keen to point out what a great job DOP McGarvey did with the original cinematography, the composition, and camera work set up the conversion at Stereo D to really bring the film to life in 3D.

 The project was complex and Stereo D had 27 weeks to convert the film in total, which is not a rush, but the film was extremely complex.
-Stereo D could not wait until all the shots were completed to start of them so for some shots, once camera work and animation was locked down, the Stereo D team would begin roto and conversion.
+Stereo D could not wait until all the shots were completed to start of them so for some shots, once camera work and animation were locked down, the Stereo D team would begin roto and conversion.
 If the animation was not locked down then there was not much point – since the roto is so specific on the character and their faces, but if the animation was locked and just the lighting was still being adjusted, the team could begin and then drop in final shots over the top of the temp work, thus dramatically speeding up the pipeline and moving huge chunks of work earlier in the schedule.
-In all 57% of the films shots had this temporary pre-build approach.
+In all 57%, of the films shots, had this temporary pre-build approach.

 Each week Deluxe/Stereo D would do a full conform of the film all 16 reels, this allowed a constant work in progress (WIP) of the film at all times.
 This coupled with Deluxe Express system, this was key in maintaining schedules.

 The Head of Stereography on Avengers at Stereo D was Graham D. Clark.
-He headed a team that is experienced in the creative desires of the Marvel studio, but the pipeline is still creatively re-built each film to allow for the directors expression of how they feel their film should look in stereo.
+He headed a team that is experienced in the creative desires of the Marvel studio, but the pipeline is still creatively re-built each film to allow for the director’s expression of how they feel their film should look in stereo.
 While Stereo D and Clark have strong opinions on all the technical aspects of the film, Whedon’s role is central to the look of the stereo version of the film.

 Final color timing took place at EFILM in Los Angeles, with colorist Steve Scott, one of Hollywood’s most respected colorists.
 Scott handled the mono grade and the special stereo grade, which allows for light loss due to glasses and other technical aspects.
 Scott lead with the mono grade, but the process progressed in parallel – ‘it was not a linear process’.
 Scott could grade in Hollywood, and people could watch the grade in a virtualized version of his grading suite in a balanced full stereo review theater across town at Lantana Complex (ToddAO stages and production offices) in Santa Monica.